xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 on Tuesday, August 10th.

 1. Log into Theta, then ssh from there to one of the GPU service nodes
-  * Use secure shell with compression, and trusted X forwarding enabled
+  * Use secure shell with trusted X11 forwarding enabled
 ```
 ssh -l <username> -Y theta.alcf.anl.gov
 ssh -Y thetagpusn1  # or thetagpusn2